mamedev/docs/source/os-specific/sdlconfig.rst

 **-numscreens** *<count>*

 	Tells MAME how many output windows to create.
 For most games, a single output window is all you need, but some games originally used multiple screens.
 Each screen (up to 4) has its own independent settings for physical monitor, aspect ratio, resolution, and view, which can be set using the options below.
 The default is 1.
-SDL currently has a limit of 1 with the expectation of increasing this when SDL 2.0 is released. [todo: check on this...]

 **-[no]window** / **-[no]w**